What is a Mausoleum?

 How much does a mausoleum cost?

-Just like a burial plots, too, the price of a mausoleum can vary, depending on the cemetery you choose, the location of the vault and the placing of your coffin inside the burial chamber.
+The price of a mausoleum can vary, depending on the cemetery you choose, the location of the vault and the placing of your coffin inside the burial chamber.

 You’ll also need to factor in the cost of any memorial masonry and, if you wish to be buried with a loved one – budget for a double-sized niche and the cost of opening and resealing the mausoleum after the second funeral.